Tanya-ruby/MantlePay/README.md

 ---
 #  **What is MantlePay?** 🤔

-MantlePay is your **all-in-one Discord bot** that brings **Web3** to life inside your favorite servers.
-Whether you're a DeFi pro, a SocialFi enthusiast, or just here to have fun, MantlePay makes everything easier, smoother, and more engaging. **Deployed on the Mantle Network** for fast and secure interactions! 🚀
+MantlePay is your **all-in-one Discord bot** 🚀  that brings **Web3** to life inside your favorite servers.
+Whether you're a DeFi pro, a SocialFi enthusiast, or just here to have fun, MantlePay makes everything easier, smoother, and more engaging. **Deployed on the Mantle Network** for fast and secure interactions!

 ---

-### 🔗 **Seamless Wallet Connection**
-Forget complicated wallet setups!
-With MantlePay, you can **connect your wallet** directly in Discord using a simple command.
-No stress, no extra steps—just seamless integration.

----

-## 💵 **Effortless Token Transfers**
-Sending crypto has never been easier.
-No wallet address?
-No worries!
-Use the `/send` command with a **Discord ID**, and MantlePay handles the rest.
-Instant, secure, and hassle-free transactions. 💥

----

-## 🎁 **Reward Without Wallets**
-See someone being helpful or awesome in your community?
-Tip them instantly without asking for their wallet address.
-MantlePay’s reward system saves rewards using **Discord IDs**, so users can claim them anytime when they connect their wallet—**zero fuss, zero fees**.

----

-## 🎰 **Betting Games for Fun**
-Bring the thrill of games into your Discord community!
-Set up **fun betting games** directly in your server.
-Let users participate, place bets, and win rewards—no need for external tools or platforms. 🕹️
+🔗 **Connect your wallet** with just one command—no confusing setups or extra steps.

+💵 **Need to send tokens?** Forget wallet addresses!
+Just use someone’s **Discord ID** with `/send` and let MantlePay handle the rest.

+🎁 **Want to tip someone** for helping out or being awesome?
+MantlePay makes it easy—rewards are saved to their **Discord ID** and can be claimed later without any hassle.

+🎰 **Feeling playful?** Set up fun **betting games** for your server and let everyone join in.
+It’s Web3, simplified and made fun for everyone.

 ---